Brian Allen (cornerback)

-Brian Keith Allen (born October 21, 1993) is an American professional football cornerback.
-He played college football at Utah.
-He was selected by the Pittsburgh Steelers of the National Football League (NFL) in the fifth round of the 2017 NFL draft, and has also spent time with the Seattle Seahawks, Buffalo Bills, San Francisco 49ers, Cincinnati Bengals, Cleveland Browns, Birmingham Stallions and New Orleans Saints.
+Brian Keith Allen (born October 21, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Utah Utes.
+He was selected by the Pittsburgh Steelers in the fifth round of the 2017 NFL draft, and has also spent time with the Seattle Seahawks, Buffalo Bills, San Francisco 49ers, Cincinnati Bengals, Cleveland Browns, Birmingham Stallions and New Orleans Saints.

 Professional career

 Pre-draft

 Coming out of Utah, the majority of NFL draft experts and scouts projected Allen to be selected in the fifth or sixth round.
 He received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 On March 23, 2017, he participated at Utah's pro day and chose to redo the vertical jump, broad jump, and twenty yard shuttle while also doing positional drills.
 He increased his vertical to 38 inches and was able to decrease his shuttle time.
 Team representatives and scouts from all 32 NFL teams were in attendance to scout Allen, Garett Bolles, Isaac Asiata, and 20 other prospects.